The Almost: No Gift to Bring and Monster Monster (2008–2011)

-Fear Inside Our Bones (2011–2015)
+Fear Inside Our Bones and hiatus (2011–2015)

 During their set at the O2 Experience in Denver on June 1, Aaron Gillespie announced that an upcoming third album would be titled Fear Inside Our Bones.
 Gillespie later announced via Twitter that the band had finished recording the album in full as of June 10, 2012, It was announced in January 2013 that the new album would be released on April 16, 2013 via Tooth & Nail Records.
 Accompanying the announcement was a song premiere of the single "Ghost".

 On April 1, 2013, the band posted on their Facebook page that the album had been pushed back to June 2013, due to Tooth & Nail becoming an independent record label.
 The album was ultimately released on June 11, 2013, reaching No. 142 on the Billboard 200 and No. 5 on the Christian Albums chart.

 During an interview on Emery's BadChristian Podcast in September 2015, Gillespie stated that he had "currently put the Almost to bed....It's on the back burner right now", citing his busy schedule (as Paramore's touring drummer, a solo artist and producer) and the busy schedules of the other band members.

-Fear Caller (2019–present)
+Fear Caller (2018–present)

+Gillespie was inspired to begin songwriting for a new The Almost album during Underoath's spring 2018 tour.
 Fear Caller, the band's Fearless Records debut album, was recorded in the desert.
-Starting off the album with the single "Chokehold", Gillespie posted a teaser video that eventually led to the announcement of the band's record deal, the new single, and the music video to go along with it.
+Gillespie posted a teaser video that eventually led to the announcement of the band's record deal and a new single and album.
+The single, titled "Chokehold", was released along with a music video on September 25, 2019.
+Fear Caller would be released one month later, on October 18, 2019.